zxc916684603/ecs/intl.en-US/Pricing/Subscription.md

 If you want to create a Subscription ECS instance, the **Total** price shown in the lower left corner of the page includes the costs of the preceding resources.

-You can use the ECS [TCO Calculator](https://cart.alibabacloud.com/calculator) to quickly analyze your cloud migration costs.

-## Payment methods {#section_klw_jv2_zdb .section}

-You can pay for Subscription resources by using either of the following methods:

--   Your credit card or PayPal account associated to your Alibaba Cloud account.
-For more information, see [Add a payment method](https://www.alibabacloud.com/help/doc-detail/50517.htm) in *Account Management*.

--   Coupons that can be used to pay for Subscription resources.

-    **Note:** You can log on to the ECS console, and then choose **Expenses center** \> **Coupon Management** to view the **Applicable Scenarios** to determine whether your coupons apply to Subscription resources.

 ## Billing cycle {#section_mlw_jv2_zdb .section}

 Subscription resources are billed on a monthly basis.
 The billing cycle is based on UTC+8:00, starting at the time when the resources are activated, and ending at 00:00:00 on the second day after the month or the year \(depending on the billing cycle that is selected\).